userapp-io/userapp-angular/README.md

 See [example/](https://github.com/userapp-io/userapp-angular/tree/master/example) for a demo app based on [angular-seed](https://github.com/angular/angular-seed).

-## Permission-based routes

-To add permissions to a route, use the ´hasPermission´ property and specify all the required permissions as an array, like this:

-    $routeProvider.when('/admin', {templateUrl: 'partials/admin.html', hasPermission: ['admin']});

-or as a string, like this:

-    $routeProvider.when('/admin', {templateUrl: 'partials/admin.html', hasPermission: 'admin'});

-Logged in users who try to access the route without the proper permissions will be redirected to the default route.

-## Back-end

-To connect your AngularJS app to a back-end API, perform the AJAX requests on the same domain.
-And then on the back-end, get the cookie `ua_session_token` and use UserApp's [token.heartbeat()](https://app.userapp.io/#/docs/token/#heartbeat) or [user.get()](https://app.userapp.io/#/docs/user/#get) to verify that the user is authenticated.
-The result should then be cached to reduce round-trips to UserApp.

 ## Help

 Contact us via email at support@userapp.io or visit our [support center](https://help.userapp.io).
 You can also see the [UserApp documentation](https://app.userapp.io/#/docs/) for more information.